 In the morning whirlwind to get ready and out the door, it can be hard to find time for the picture-perfect healthy breakfast you may want to eat, but breakfast doesn't have to be fancy to help you lose weight.
 Oatmeal comes together in just a few minutes, and it's ideal for weight control for you and your family.
 Plain oatmeal is low in calories and high in fiber — a winning combination for helping you drop those extra pounds.

 Oatmeal is an excellent addition to your breakfast diet and may help you lose weight due to its high fiber, low fat and low calorie content.

 Calories in Oatmeal

 Oatmeal's creamy taste and stick-to-your-ribs texture make it seem like an indulgence, but it's actually relatively low in calories.
-A cup of cooked oatmeal, served plain and made with instant oats, has 159 calories, which come from its 27 grams of carbs, 5 grams of protein and 3 grams of fat.
+According to the USDA, a cup of cooked oatmeal, served plain and made with instant oats, has 159 calories, which come from its 27 grams of carbs, 5 grams of protein and 3 grams of fat.

 Beware flavored, pre-packaged oatmeal, though.
-One packet of a leading commercially-prepared apple cinnamon oatmeal has 157 calories in a small serving size that's likely to leave you hungry by mid-morning.
+The USDA states that one packet of a leading commercially-prepared apple cinnamon oatmeal has 157 calories in a small serving size that's likely to leave you hungry by mid-morning.
 Gram for gram, flavored oatmeal has almost 6 times as many calories as plain oatmeal.

 Other Weight Loss Benefits